Phoenix-Finance/Phoenix-Documentation/content/token/mining-fpo.md

 Total Basic Reward = 20,000 CFNX/Day*
 + The total basic mining reward on Ethereum is set to be 20,000 FNX/Day, and begin halving in every 6 months from 2021-04-01.
 + The total basic mining reward on BSC is set to be 15,000 FNX/Day, and following the same halving rule as above.
++ Basic rewards will be re-allocated to each pool on the 1st day of each month according to the TVLs from 1st-May-2021.

 #### Boosting